Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 What the Cheque Bounce Message from Bank Actually Means

 When a cheque is dishonoured, your bank sends you a physical or digital cheque return memo — sometimes called a cheque bounce message — specifying the return reason code.
-Banks use RBI-approved codes: for example, “Return Code 01” typically means insufficient funds, and “Return Code 55” means signature mismatch.
+Banks use RBI-approved codes: “Return Code 01” typically means insufficient funds, “Return Code 55” means signature mismatch.

 Section 138 Negotiable Instruments Act — The Law Explained